tasogarenaki/tasogarenaki.github.io/_posts/2022-06-01-Python-Note.md

 def square_tree(t):
     return tree(label(t)**2, [square_tree(branch) for branch in branches(t)])

-# find the path that has value x and x can be list
+# find the path that has value x, and x can be list
 def find_path(tree, x):
     if label(tree) == x:
         return [label(tree)]